Women Stage Protest Over Lack Of Hygienic Drinking Water In IIOJK - UrduPoint

 Women Stage Protest Over Lack Of Hygienic Drinking Water In IIOJK

-MIRPUR ( AJK) : Nov 28 (APP):, (UrduPoint / Pakistan Point news - 28th Nov, 2024) In Indian Illegally occupied Jammu and Kashmir (IIOJK) state, Kashmiri women of Hardu Aboora village in Tangmarg staged a strong protest against the Public Health Engineering (PHE) Department, citing the long-standing issue of drinking water unavailability, says a report reaching here on Thursday from across the line of control ( LoC).
+MIRPUR (AJK) , (UrduPoint / Pakistan Point news - 28th Nov, 2024) In Indian Illegally occupied Jammu and Kashmir (IIOJK), the women form Hardu Aboora village have staged a strong protest against the Public Health Engineering (PHE) Department in Tangmarg, citing the long-standing issue of drinking water unavailability, said a report reaching here on Thursday from across the line of control. ( LoC).

 The protest took place outside the office of the Assistant Executive Engineer (AEE), where the protestant Kashmiri women demanded immediate action to resolve their plight.

-The residents of the area are demanding swift action, emphasizing the hardships they face daily due to the non-availability of clean drinking water, the report added.
+The residents of the area, remain skeptical and are demanding swift action, emphasizing the hardships they face daily due to the non-availability of clean drinking water, the report added.

 Recent Stories